 - Joe Cipriano (b.
 1954), American voice actor, announcer for the 58th Annual Primetime Emmy Awards and announcer for the Grammy Awards many times

-- Frank Cipriano, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 2004
+- Frank Cipriano, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 2004

-- Carmine Cipriano, American Democrat politician, Delegate to Democratic National Convention from Connecticut, 1940
+- Carmine Cipriano, American Democratic Party politician, Delegate to Democratic National Convention from Connecticut, 1940

 - Olimpio Cipriano (b.
 1982), Angolan three-time gold medalist basketball player

 - Marcos Antonio Aparecido Cipriano (b.
 1973), Brazilian footballer